spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/products/managing-products/managing-products.md

 template: back-office-user-guide-template
 ---

-This article describes how to manage abstract and concrete products.
+This document describes how to manage abstract and concrete products.

 To start managing products, go to **Catalog&nbsp;<span aria-label="and then">></span> **Products**.